All Episodes

 Not soon enough.

-That's a that's a real resident.
+That's a real resident.

 He lives right near the ICE facility, and he's been living with this domestic terror group assaulting federal officers.

-Not to mention, Tom, what happened in Texas where you had somebody shooting up an ICE facility.
+Not to mention, Tom, what happened in Texas, where you had somebody shooting up an ICE facility.

 Are we still seeing that?

-Are people stay staying strong?
+Are people staying strong?

 Are they staying on mission?